SSyncropel Docs

 Data went to System32 (Windows)

-If you ran spl serve from an elevated cmd.exe whose working directory was C:\Windows\System32\, and the daemon's path resolution was misbehaving, hub.db may have been created in System32.
-Symptoms: no data in %USERPROFILE%\.syncro\, but the daemon reports records exist.
+If you ran spl serve from an elevated cmd.exe whose working directory was C:\Windows\System32\, and the instance's path resolution was misbehaving, hub.db may have been created in System32.
+Symptoms: no data in %USERPROFILE%\.syncro\, but the instance reports records exist.

-Fix: stop the daemon, move the file, point the daemon at the right location.
+Fix: stop the instance, move the file, point the instance at the right location.

 Get-ChildItem C:\Windows\System32\hub.db -ErrorAction SilentlyContinue